greenblattlab/STAR_protocol/README.md

-# STAR_protocol
-End-to-end pipeline for differential analysis of pausing in ribosome profiling data.
+# End-to-end pipeline for differential analysis of pausing in ribosome profiling data.